Skip to main content

 Confidence Manifests as Engagement

 Where many people interpret confidence as composure or restraint, mine shows up as initiative and presence.
-When I'm certain about something, I lean in.
-I ask more questions.
-I push the room forward.
-That pattern reads as enthusiasm, which is characteristic of Expressives, not Drivers.
+Certainty produces lean-in behavior: more questions, forward momentum, pushing the room.
+That pattern reads as expressive energy — which is an accurate read of how the underlying confidence operates.

 The Core Insight